After-Shock/Cloudbox-wiki/Cloudflare.md

 You can use Cloudflare to setup a CDN with your Plex server.
-To see if this benefits your case scenario, try it out and compare with and without it.
-Please only set this up once your CB is up and running.
+To see if this benefits your case scenario, try it out and compare the results.

+_Note: Only set this up once your Cloudbox is up and running; to make sure that domain dns settings, nginx-proxy, ssl certificates are all working ok._

 There are two ways to setup this up: